pacogn/dotfiles/config/nvim/README.md

 # to use this "vimrc"

-1. you'll need nvim: `brew install nvim`
+1. you'll need nvim: `brew install neovim`
 2. install python3: `brew install python3`
 3. enable python3 for nvim: `pip3 install neovim`
 4. enable neovim rubygem ( I'll go ahead and suggest sudo here but you'll make yourself a favor on learning how to do this without sudo): `sudo gem install neovim`